-Then, we evaluate the robustness of the different methods to changes in the forward model.
-We choose, for simplicity, to induce slight changes in the PSF, parameterized by the Modulated Fourier Function (MTF), that is the Fourier transform of the PSF, evaluated at $f_e/2$.
+for simplicity, to induce slight changes in the PSF, parameterized by the Modulated Transfer Function (MTF), that is the Fourier transform of the PSF, evaluated at $f_e/2$.
 The Pléiades MTF at $f_e/2$ is $0.15$.
 We compute image restoration results for MTF values of $0.13$ and $0.12$ at $f_e/2$.
 These values are representative of the evolution of the instrument PSF in orbit.
 As direct inversion methods are trained for a specific PSF with MTF $=0.15$, they should not be very robust to these changes.
 For DR methods, if the change of PSF is taken into account in the forward model during the restoration, the performance should not be affected.
 A visual illustration is given in \cref{fig:visu_changes}, while quantitative results are provided in \cref{fig:ftm_change}.

 Dashed lines in the figure represent the performance of the methods when the wrong PSF, with MTF$=0.15$, is used for image restoration.
 Continuous lines for DR methods represent the performance when the PSF change is integrated into the forward model.
-When the wrong PSF is used for DR methods, the performance decay is at the same rate as RDN and SRResNet methods.
-Yet, when the PSF change is integrated in the forward model, the performance is not affected, showing that DR methods can be used with different PSFs without any retraining, as long as the forward model is correctly specified.
+When the wrong PSF is used for DR methods, the performance decay is at the same rate as for RDN and SRResNet methods.
+Yet, when the PSF change is integrated into the forward model, the performance is not affected, showing that DR methods can be used with different PSFs without any retraining, as long as the forward model is correctly specified.
 This can be crucial in practice as the PSF of a satellite evolves with time, mainly due to focus changes.
 Conversely, direct inversion networks should be retrained each time the PSF is significantly modified.

-Therefore, SatDPIR and VBLE-xz are robust to resolution changes and to changes in the forward model.
+Therefore, PG-DPIR and VBLE-xz are robust to changes in the resolution and in the forward model.
 Additionally, they also work very well on real data, as shown in the previous section.
 These data contain new types of landscapes that have not been seen during training, \text{i.e.} clouds and Atacama desert, and additional model errors induced by compression and satellite off-pointing.
 This shows that the methods are robust to a wide range of problems and can be used in practice in real satellite processing chains.